MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

 ## Types of flows

-Power Automate is one of the four pillars of the Power Platform.
+Power Automate is one of the pillars of Power Platform.
 It provides a low code platform for workflow and process automation.
 Here's a list of the different types of flows:

 | **Flow type**                                                                       | **Use case**                                                                                  | **Target**                                                                             |
 |-------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|